Uzbekistani sum

-The sum (soʻm /uz/; ISO code: UZS) is the official currency of Uzbekistan.
-Uzbekistan replaced the ruble with the sum at par on 16 July 1994.
-No subdivisions of this sum were initially issued and only banknotes were produced, in denominations of 1, 3, 5, 10, 25, 50, 100, 200, 500, 1,000, 5,000, and 10,000 sum.
+The sum (Note: soʻm, سۉم, /uz/) (ISO code: UZS) is the official currency of the Republic of Uzbekistan. the Government replaced the Soviet Ruble with the Sum at par on 16 July 1994.
+No subdivisions of this Sum were initially issued and only banknotes were produced in denominations of 1, 3, 5, 10, 25, 50, 100, 200, 500, 1,000, 5,000, and 10,000 Sum.
 Further series, however, have introduced coins and a subunit, the tiyin.
-Because it was meant to be a transitional currency, the original design used during the first years of the republic was rather simplistic.
+Because it was meant to be a transitional currency, the original design used during the first years of the Republic was rather simplistic.

 Etymology

-The official name of the Soviet currency in Kazakh, Kyrgyz, Tajik, and Uzbek was som, and this name appeared written on the back of banknotes, among the texts for the value of the note in all 15 official languages of the USSR.
-The word sum (alternatively transliterated "som" or "soum") means "pure" in Kazakh, Kyrgyz, Uyghur and Uzbek, as well as in many other Turkic languages.
-The word implies "pure" silver or gold.
+The official name of the Soviet currency in the Kazakh, Kyrgyz, Tajik, and Uzbek languages was the som, and this name appeared written on the back of banknotes, among the texts for the value of the note in all 15 official languages of the USSR.
+This word translates as 'pure' in several Turkic languages, and is derived from the Proto-Turkic *som, meaning 'pure' or 'solid'.
+The word implies pure silver or gold.